MikeBazMSFT/CourseSupport/Az400LabList.md

 * M03: Integrate Your GitHub Projects With Azure Pipelines: [https://www.azuredevopslabs.com/labs/azuredevops/github-integration/][3]
 * M03: Deploying a multi-container application to Azure Kubernetes Services: [https://www.azuredevopslabs.com/labs/vstsextend/kubernetes/][4]
 * M04: Driving continuous quality of your code with SonarCloud _(some overlap with a lab in T02-M02)_: [https://www.azuredevopslabs.com/labs/vstsextend/sonarcloud/][5]
-* M04: Managing Open-source security and license with WhiteSource _(also in T02-M02)_: [https://www.azuredevopslabs.com/labs/vstsextend/WhiteSource/][6]
+* M04: Managing Open-source security and license with WhiteSource _(also in T02-M02; substantial overlap with a lab in T05-M05)_: [https://www.azuredevopslabs.com/labs/vstsextend/WhiteSource/][6]

 ## AZ-400T02

 * M01: Enabling Continuous Integration with Azure Pipelines: [https://www.azuredevopslabs.com/labs/azuredevops/continuousintegration/][7]
 * M01: Configuring a CD pipeline for your Jenkins CI _(also in T01-M03)_: [https://www.azuredevopslabs.com/labs/vstsextend/jenkins/][2]
 * M02: Managing Technical Debt with Azure DevOps and SonarCloud  _(some overlap with a lab in T01-M04)_: [https://www.azuredevopslabs.com/labs/azuredevops/sonarcloud/][8]
-* M02: Managing Open-source security and license with WhiteSource _(also in T01-M04)_: [https://www.azuredevopslabs.com/labs/vstsextend/WhiteSource/][6]
+* M02: Managing Open-source security and license with WhiteSource _(also in T01-M04; substantial overlap with a lab in T05-M05)_: [https://www.azuredevopslabs.com/labs/vstsextend/WhiteSource/][6]
 * M03: Deploy existing .NET apps as Windows containers (Modernizing .NET apps): [https://www.azuredevopslabs.com/labs/vstsextend/aspnetmodernize/][9]

 ## AZ-400T03